WHAT IS ANCESTRAL eating?

 The true measure of wealth is the quality and availability of food and water!
 Eat for longevity.
 Restore the spiritual tie to real food and clean water.

-THE IMPACT OF COLONIZATION ON ANCESTRAL DIET
+THE IMPACT OF COLONIZATION ON ANCESTRAL food-ways

 As Indigenous people, it is important that we understand why many people in our communities are currently in poor health so that we may better understand the importance of re-traditionalizing our diets now.
 It is also important to understand that in the days of our ancestors, our communities were most certainly in better health.